How to safely feed a growing population, meet climate goals and reduce poverty

 Our food systems interact with human and societal health at least as much as it does with planetary health, at times – as during the pandemic – notably more.
-Malfunctions, violations, and leakage from the global food system to our living environment harm humans in numerous ways.
-They also undermine and sometimes disrupt our societal structures.
+Malfunctions, violations, and leakage from the global food system to our living environment harm humans in numerous ways, not only through food-related disease provoked by our continuous infringement on natural habitats.
+Food system flaws also undermine and sometimes disrupt societal structures, even leading to failed states.
 Drought, resulting in water and food scarcity, is a significant driver of conflict, migration, and even war.
-We must also understand how it provokes food-related diseases caused by our encroachment on natural habitats.

 Two of the UN’s SDGs, “Zero Hunger by 2030” and “Good Health and Well-Being,” seem far from attainable in this decade.
 The pandemic’s direct effects on mortality, combined with indirect effects such as under-treatment of other diseases and increased infant mortality, have lowered global life expectancy by several years.

 Read more about the Sustainable Development Goals